 - Take your time: When you’re on the phone, it can be difficult to know when the other person is done speaking.
 Make sure to listen and wait so that you know that they’re done and don’t have more to add to their statement or question.
 Then take time in answering, don’t rush it.
 Try to tailor your response to their specific needs.
 Make sure you speak slowly and enunciate clearly.

 - Avoid “ah, er, hum”.
 This habit is especially noticeable on the telephone.
 This takes practice.
 So practice.

-- Remember that your single objective at this point is to sell yourself and your skills; if you don’t do that, you may never get the face-to-face interview.
+- Remember that your single objective at this point is to sell yourself and your skills.

 - Be aware that the caller can’t see you, can’t see your hand gestures, and can’t see you taking notes.